Spatiotemporal dynamics of successive activations across the human brain during simple arithmetic processing

 摘要

-Previous neuroimaging studies have offered unique insights about the spatial organization of activations and deactivations across the brain; however, these were not powered to explore the exact timing of events at the subsecond scale combined with a precise anatomical source of information at the level of individual brains.
+Previous neuroimaging studies have offered unique insights about the spatial organization of activations and deactivations across the brain, however these were not powered to explore the exact timing of events at the subsecond scale combined with precise anatomical source information at the level of individual brains.
 As a result, we know little about the order of engagement across different brain regions during a given cognitive task.
-Using experimental arithmetic tasks as a prototype for human-unique symbolic processing, we recorded directly across 10,076 brain sites in 85 human subjects (52% female) using the intracranial electroencephalography.
+Using experimental arithmetic tasks as a prototype for human-unique symbolic processing, we recorded directly across 10,076 brain sites in 85 human subjects (52% female) using intracranial electroencephalography (iEEG).
 Our data revealed a remarkably distributed change of activity in almost half of the sampled sites.
-In each activated brain region, we found juxtaposed neuronal populations preferentially responsive to either the target or control conditions, arranged in an anatomically orderly manner.
-Notably, an orderly successive activation of a set of brain regions-anatomically consistent across subjects-was observed in individual brains.
-The temporal order of activations across these sites was replicable across subjects and trials.
-Moreover, the degree of functional connectivity between the sites decreased as a function of temporal distance between regions, suggesting that the information is partially leaked or transformed along the processing chain.
-Our study complements prior imaging studies by providing hitherto unknown information about the timing of events in the brain during arithmetic processing.
+Notably, an orderly successive activation of a set of brain regions - anatomically consistent across subjects-was observed in individual brains.
+Furthermore, the temporal order of activations across these sites was replicable across subjects and trials.
+Moreover, the degree of functional connectivity between the sites decreased as a function of temporal distance between regions, suggesting that information is partially leaked or transformed along the processing chain.
+Furthermore, in each activated region, distinct neuronal populations with opposite activity patterns during target and control conditions were juxtaposed in an anatomically orderly manner.
+Our study complements the prior imaging studies by providing hitherto unknown information about the timing of events in the brain during arithmetic processing.
 Such findings can be a basis for developing mechanistic computational models of human-specific cognitive symbolic systems.
+Significance statement Our study elucidates the spatiotemporal dynamics and anatomical specificity of brain activations across >10,000 sites during arithmetic tasks, as captured by intracranial EEG.
+We discovered an orderly, successive activation of brain regions, consistent across individuals, and a decrease in functional connectivity as a function of temporal distance between regions.
+Our findings provide unprecedented insights into the sequence of cognitive processing and regional interactions, offering a novel perspective for enhancing computational models of cognitive symbolic systems. ### Competing Interest Statement The authors have declared no competing interest.

 更多